 bought a nozzle tool from us (sorry, they're not on the website just

 yet, but will be soon) and I directed him regarding which carpet

 cleaning extractor to rent locally (it happened to be one of the same

 machines we use and now sell, but which are also not on the site just

 yet).
-I think it was about $35 for a day to rent the machine.
+I think it was about $35 per day to rent the machine.

 One recent Saturday, he and his wife

 jumped into the project and did subsurface extraction of their basement,